byzer-org/byzer-doc/byzer-lang/en-us/grammar/et_statement.md

 ```

-## ET concept
+## Estimator/Transformer

-Whether it is Train/Run/Predict, its core is the corresponding algorithm or processing tool, which realizes table input and table output (there may be file output in the middle process) and makes up for the shortcomings of traditional SQL.
+Whether it is Train/Run/Predict, the kernel part is to realize **table in and table out** (there may be some process files) with the corresponding algorithm or processing tool, to rectify the shortcomings of traditional SQL.
-In Byzer-lang, they are called `ET`, which is the abbreviation of Estimator/Transformer.
+In Byzer-Lang, they are called Estimator/Transformer (ET).

-`ET` are all extensible, users can complete their own `ET` components.
-In the developer guide, there is a more detailed introduction on how to develop your own `ET`.
+ET are all extensible, users can compile their own ET components.
+In Developer Guide, you can find more information on how to develop your own ET.

-## View ET available to the system
+## Check available ETs

-All available `ET` can be viewed with the following command:
+All available ETs can be viewed with the following command:

 ```
 !show et;